-This EPD reports environmental transparency information for six cement products, produced by Lehigh Cement at their Evansville PA facility.
+This EPD reports environmental transparency information for three packaged cement products, produced by Lehigh Cement at their Evansville PA facility.
 These cements are hydraulic binders and are manufactured by grinding cement clinker and other main or minor constituents into a finely ground, usually grey colored mineral powder.
 Cement is just one ingredient in the mixture that creates concrete, but it is the most chemically active ingredient and crucial to the quality of the final product.
 When mixed with water, cement acts as a glue to bind together the sand, gravel or crushed stone to form concrete, one of the most durable, resilient and widely used construction materials in the world.
-Our Type IS40 blended slag cement was developed to be more environmentally friendly by reducing its carbon footprint.
-This product is a general use product for concrete and other various applications for cement, including cast-in-place concrete, pre-cast, tilt-up, tanks, bridges, pavements, concrete masonry units, concrete products and soil and waste stabilization and solidification.
+These products are general use products for concrete, mortar and other various applications for cement. including cast-in-place concrete, pre-cast, pavers, concrete masonry units, concrete products and soil and waste stabilization and solidification.